 - 2016-2017 TMC Recommended Maintenance Practices

 - 2016-2017 TMC Recommended Engineering Practices

 See how your peers are using TMC RP’s to guide their maintenance practices.

-When Bobby Allen, vice president of maintenance at Danny Herman Trucking, received a maintenance call about one of the more than 66,000 power units he supervises, he automatically, reaches for one of several Technology & Maintenance Council's recommended maintenance practices.
+When Bobby Allen, senior director, fleet maintenance at Hub Group, received a maintenance call about one of the more than 66,000 power units he supervises, he automatically, reaches for one of several Technology & Maintenance Council's recommended maintenance practices.

 There's no point in reinventing the wheel, he says.
 "Anytime a maintenance issue comes up, I reach for the appropriate RP that is never further than my laptop.
 It's one of the many membership benefits of TMC," Allen says.
 A long-time member of TMC, Allen believes the peer-reviewed research behind each RP gives him the benefit of the most comprehensive, accurate information he needs to make the best-informed equipment decisions.